smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 The arguments are:  `GENERATE_SERIES(START = <start>, STOP = <stop> [, STEP = <step>])`

-Here is a an example of creating the a numbers table.
+Here is an example of creating a numbers table.

 ```sql
 SELECT value FROM GENERATE_SERIES(START = 1, STOP = 5);